yogeshd21/Multi-Resolution-CNN/README.md

 ![image](https://user-images.githubusercontent.com/83297868/159207688-8bd582d7-0cd4-43d0-9c1a-f03eee366d3d.png)

-This implementation gives accuracy of 65% with the 5 class sample dataset which is very close to the accuracies reflected in the paper.
+This implementation gives accuracy of 65% with the 5 class sample dataset which is very close to the accuracies mentioned in the paper.